RamDorak/C-Banking-System/README.md

 6.2 Link Password with Account
 Store the hashed password in the passMan unordered map using the account ID as the key: passStore.addPassword(accountID, hashedPassword);

-<h2>7.
-Confirm Account Creation</h2>

-7.1 Success Message
-Provide the user with confirmation of account creation:

-Account ID
-Any additional instructions for first-time login or usage.
-7.2 Error Handling
-If any step fails:

-Return appropriate error messages.
-Rollback any partial operations if necessary.